 - Badass: Not on the same level as the Saiyans, but he's the strongest human in the cast.

-- Bald of Awesome: Until the Buu Saga anyway.
+- Bald of Awesome: Until the Buu Saga, anyways.
 Since childhood, he had been shaving his head, thinking great warriors like Roshi did that.
 He was embarrassed to learn that Roshi was naturally bald.

 - Big Brother Mentor: To Son Gohan.